-The decommissioning obligations acquired in the Southeast Alberta acquisitions (note 6) were initially recognized using a fair value discount rate.
+The decommissioning obligations acquired in the MBOG acquisition (note 5) and Central and Southeast Alberta acquisitions (note 6) were initially recognized using a fair value discount rate.
 They were subsequently revalued using the risk-free rate noted above resulting in a change in estimate with the offset to petroleum and natural gas properties.